-40% of the 2016 annual reports mentioned specific health and safety information (classified here as statistics, practices and/or targets) (see Figures 29 and 30).
-Furthermore, 55% of these companies mentioned a health and safety policy (McGuinness Institute, 2018e, p.
+40% of the 2016 annual reports mentioned specific health and safety information (classified here as statistics, practices and/or targets) (see Table 11 and Figure 25) Furthermore, 55% of these companies mentioned a health and safety policy (McGuinness Institute, 2018e, p.
 3).

-82% of the 2019 annual reports mentioned specific health and safety information (classified here as statistics, practices and/or targets.
+81% of the 2019 annual reports mentioned specific health and safety information (classified here as statistics, practices and/or targets).

-Figure 30: Illustrating the disclosure of 'health and safety information' in the 2016 and 2019 annual reports of NZSX-listed companies Note: The two figures below will be updated with 2019 health and safety information in 2020.

-Source: (McGuinness Institute, 2018e, p.
-4)
+Table 11: Illustrating the disclosure of 'health and safety information' in the 2016 and 2019 annual reports of NZSX-listed companies# Source: (McGuinness Institute, 2018e, p.
+4; the 2019 research was conducted for this report)

 Health and safety information

-NZSX-listed companies Annual reports that did not mention health and safety statistics, practices and/or targets Annual reports that mentioned health and safety statistics, practices and/or targets
+NZSX-listed companies Annual reports that mentioned health and safety statistics, practices and/or targets Annual reports that did not mention health and safety statistics, practices and/or targets

-2017 [126] 75 [60%] 51 [40%]
+2016 [126] 51 [40%] 75 [60%]

-2019 [117] 21 [18%] 96 [82%]
+2019 [130] 105 [81%] 25 [19%]

-Figure 31: Illustrating the types of 'health and safety information' disclosed in Figure 29.

-Source: (McGuinness Institute, 2018e, p.
+Figure 25: Illustrating the types of 'health and safety information' disclosed in Table 11# Source: (McGuinness Institute, 2018e, p.
 4)

-4.4.4.
+4.4.5.
 Political donations

 Donations made by companies that are required to prepare an annual report under ss 207D and 207E of the Companies Act 1993 must disclose the amounts paid in donations in the contents of the annual report.
-The Institute has been particularly interested in the manner of which donations are disclosed within annual reports and financial statements for a number of years and, in light of the increasing amounts of attention this area has had in the last twelve months, the research here is particularly pertinent (see Key Finding 4).
+The Institute has been particularly interested in the manner of which donations are disclosed within annual reports and financial statements for a number of years and, in light of the increasing amounts of attention this area has had in the last twelve months, the research here is particularly pertinent.
 This section only explores the donations made by NZSX-listed companies, however, we are looking to explore this more broadly among other for-profit entities.